blankenberg/anvio.org/help/stable/programs/anvi-export-locus/index.md

 ## Usage

-This program lets you export selections of your <span class="artifact-n">[contigs-db](/software/anvio/help/7.1/artifacts/contigs-db)</span> around all occurances of a user-defined anchor gene.
+This program lets you export selections of your <span class="artifact-n">[contigs-db](/software/anvio/help/7.1/artifacts/contigs-db)</span> around all occurrences of a user-defined anchor gene.

 The output of this is a folder that contains a separate <span class="artifact-n">[contigs-db](/software/anvio/help/7.1/artifacts/contigs-db)</span> for the region around each hit of the anchor gene.
 (In fact, you'll get a FASTA file, <span class="artifact-n">[contigs-db](/software/anvio/help/7.1/artifacts/contigs-db)</span>, <span class="artifact-n">[profile-db](/software/anvio/help/7.1/artifacts/profile-db)</span>, and a copy of the runlog).